For information on how DMU's response to COVID-19 may affect your studies, please visit our dedicated advice page.

 What if I am unable to keep or fail to attend my appointment?

 Please read the section above on your responsibility.

 Will anyone outside of the counselling service know I am coming for counselling?

 Not unless you tell them.
 Counselling is confidential except in exceptional circumstances.
 If you would like to know more read our policy on confidentiality.

 In order to offer a professional service, we keep relevant records of your contact with us These are kept in accordance with the Data Protection Act 1988 and will remain confidential within the service, except in the unlikely event that they are requested as evidence in court.

 Our service operates within the Ethical Framework of the British Association of Counselling and Psychotherapy.

 Are you registered with a GP in Leicester city and think you have mild to moderate symptoms of depression or anxiety, which can impact on your functioning and wellbeing?

-Let's Talk are here on campus on Tuesdays and can provide information, advice and guidance in relation to anxiety and depression.
+Let's Talk can provide information, advice and guidance in relation to anxiety and depression.
 This support is aimed at students who are experiencing mild to moderate common mental health difficulties.